 Habits of Scholarship

-In Mr. Norton's language arts class, students are expected to actively engage in their own learning by asking questions and participating in classroom discussions on a weekly basis.
-Students in Mr. Norton's language arts class receive weekly Work Habits scores that are based on habits of scholarship.
-Refer to the Grading Practices page for information about Work Habits scores.
+†Students are expected to actively engage in their learning by asking questions and participating in classroom discussions on a weekly basis.

-Language Arts Academic Skills & Knowledge
+Academic Skills & Knowledge

 All literary selections are accompanied by associated assessments for vocabulary The vocabulary assessments measure the receptive knowledge of words from the 2,000, 3,000, 5,000, and 10,000 frequency levels in English.
-These assessments employs a matching format of words and short definitions, and the results are often used to set learning goals.
+These assessments employ a matching format of words and short definitions, and the results are often used to set learning goals.
 A comprehensive list of the vocabulary words for the entire school year can be found by selecting "Vocabulary Lists" at the top of this page.
 Information about the related studying expectations can be found by selecting "Homework" at the top of this page.

 Please see the online calendar to view a tentative schedule of the planned curriculum for the school year.
-Students in Mr. Norton's language arts class receive regular Content Knowledge scores that provide valuable information about the students' reading and writing skills development.
+Students in Mr. Norton's language arts class receive regular Content Knowledge scores that provide valuable information about the students' reading, vocabulary, and writing skills development.
 Refer to the Grading Practices page for information about reading and writing skills assessment scores.

 Advanced Language Arts Class